yockgen/nanas-os-builder/README.md

 ### Prerequisites

-Image Composer Tool is develope in golang and requires installation of go version 1.22.12+.
+Image Composer Tool is developed in golang and requires installation of go version 1.22.12+.
 Instructions to install for a specific distribution can be found [here](https://go.dev/doc/manage-install).

 ### Building